tsgates/arch-wiki-markdown/wiki/PHC.md

 Note:In the case of phc-intel, the acpi-cpufreq module is automatically loaded by /usr/lib/modprobe.d/phc-intel.conf.

+> Automatic module generation with DKMS

+The dkms-phc-intel package uses DKMS to automatically update the module after a kernel update.
+This is done at shutdown time to ensure that the kernel and kernel-headers are in sync (which is not necessarily the case during a system upgrade, depending on the order at which updates are installed).

+To enable the systemd service, type:

+    # systemctl enable dkms-phc-intel

 Configuring PHC
 ---------------

 > Finding safe low voltages

-To automatically find the best voltages, you can use the mprime-phc-setup script.
+To automatically find the best voltages, you can use the mprime-phc-setup script (source-code).
 Just copy the code into a text file, chmod +x it to make it executable and run it.
 You need to install mprime first (it is used to check that the CPU is stable).
 This script has not been tested on many systems yet, but should be safe.

 You can also try linux-phc-optimize, although it has produced unsafe vids on some setups.
 The script progressively lowers the values until